-NOTE: Make certain this key switch is in the OFF position (12 o'clock).
+NOTE: Make certain this key switch is in the OFF position [12 o'clock].
 If the key switch is left ON, the energized instrument panel will put a drain on the battery.
-The alarm will pulsate warning that the key is still in the ON position.

 Starting Under Cold Conditions

 Make certain the lubricating oil is appropriate for the prevailing temperature.
 Use oil with an API Specification of SJ or better, SAE 30, 10W-30, or 15W-40.